FDR's Legacy: Democrat Socialists and Their Legions of Useful Idiots

 There is a new and unfortunate entry for the political lexicon, a fitting label for the latest ideological iteration of Communists in America: “NeoComs” to reference “Neo-Communists.”

 The NeoComs are modern-day socialists, “useful idiots” – Western apologists for Marxist-Leninist-Maoist collectivism and the statist political and economic agendas to create it.
-In the last two decades, these vermin have emerged from their holes to dominate the once-noble Democrat Party, converting it into the socialist Democrat Party.
+In the last two decades, these vermin have emerged from their rat holes to dominate the once-noble Democrat Party, converting it into the socialist Democrat Party.

 They have modified old Marxist doctrines and adapted them to current political platforms and policies using leftist propaganda more compatible with contemporary culture.
 Chief among these is the Democrat Party’s tried and true “divide and conquer” disparity rhetoric, which foments discontent and division based on income, race, ethnicity, gender, education, occupation, etc.

 However, bull pucky by any other name is still bull pucky.
 Democrat Socialism, like Nationalist Socialism, is nothing more than Marxist Socialism repackaged.